krlsedu/timetracker-desktop-plugin/README.md

 # wakatime-desktop-plugin

-This is an open source Desktop plugin for metrics, insights, and time tracking automatically generated from your activity.
+This is an open source unofical [wakatime](https://wakatime.com/) Desktop plugin for metrics, insights, and time tracking automatically generated from your activity.

 Supports Windows (for now, future suports linux systens):